Azerbaijan in antiquity

-Azerbaijan in antiquity covers the history of the territory of today's Azerbaijan in the period in which Greek and Roman society flourished and wielded great influence throughout much of Europe, North Africa, and Western Asia, as well as the Caucasus.
+In this article, Azerbaijan in antiquity covers the history of the territory of today's Republic of Azerbaijan in the South Caucasus in the period in which Greek and Roman society flourished and wielded great influence throughout much of Europe, North Africa, and West Asia, as well as the Caucasus.
 The antique period in the territory of Azerbaijan was observed during the existence of Caucasian Albania in the north starting from the fourth century BC.
 This state emerged in this region after the death of the Alexander the Great and the collapse of his empire in the East in 323 BC.

 Background

 After the collapse of the primitive community structure in the territory of Azerbaijan, the early tribal units began to emerge which were in close relations with Mesopotamia at the end of the 4th millennium and the beginning of the 3rd millennium BC.
 The state that emerged after the collapse of these state institutions was Mannea.
 The kingdom of Mannaeans (9th-6th century BC) was one of the oldest kingdom known which had relations with Assyria and Urartu.
 From the end of the 8th century BC, beginning of the 7th century BC, the Cimmerians and Scythians, as well as the Saksas and Massageteans began to play an important role in the military-political history of this territory because of the incursions made here and settlement in the territory of Azerbaijan (7th century BC).

 The Southern Caucasus was eventually conquered by the Achaemenids around the 6th century BC.
 The Achaemenids in turn were defeated by Alexander the Great in 330 BCE and it led to the rise of Hellenistic culture in this region.

 Albania was part of the Achaemenid Empire in the form of tribes such as albans, sakasens, myukies, matiens, mards (amards), cadusians during the Achaemenid Empire (550-330 BC), which emerged immediately after the fall of the Medes in Iran.
 After the death of Alexander the Great in 323 BC, these states became independent as a result of the collapse of their empire.